openstack-archive/stx-docs/doc/source/installation_guide/latest/installation_libvirt_qemu.rst

 - controllerstorage
 - dedicatedstorage

-You need an ISO file for the installation, the script takes a file name with the -i option:
+You need an ISO file for the installation.
+The script requires a file name with the -i option:

 ::

    $SCRIPTS/setup_configuration.sh -c <cloud configuration> -i <starlingx iso image>

-And the setup will begin.
-The scripts create one or more VMs and start the boot of the first controller, named oddly enough \``controller-0``.
+Running the script causes setup to begin.
+The script creates one or more VMs and boots the first controller, which is named \``controller-0``.

+If you have Xwindows available, virt-manager starts to run.
-If you have Xwindows available you will get virt-manager running.
-If not, Ctrl-C out of that attempt if it doesn't return to a shell prompt.
+If you do not have Xwindows available and you do not have a shell prompt, press CTRL-C to abandon the attempt.
-Then connect to the serial console:
+From the shell prompt, connect to the serial console:

 ::